The person at the center of this case

 Start here

-Were there any other crew members aboard the Arctic Rose who survived or have information about the sinking?
+Were there other crew members on the Arctic Rose who could provide details about the sinking?

-Has any wreckage or remains been recovered from the Arctic Rose that could provide clues about what happened?
+Has any wreckage or remains from the Arctic Rose been recovered that might provide clues?

 James A Mills, a 23-year-old fisherman, went missing on April 2, 2001, when the fishing vessel Arctic Rose sank approximately 205 miles northwest of St. Paul Island in Alaska.
-Despite search and rescue efforts, Mills was never located and his fate remains unknown.
-The case remains open as investigators continue to seek information about the circumstances surrounding the vessel's sinking and any possible survivors.
+The exact circumstances of the sinking and Mills' fate remain unknown, leaving his family and investigators searching for answers about what happened during this maritime disaster.
+Anyone with information about the Arctic Rose incident or Mills' whereabouts is urged to contact the Alaska State Troopers.

 Try asking